Padbol Official Regulations

 Rule N° 12: Service that Touches a Player

-12.1 If after the ball served touches the receiver or his partner in their arms and/or hands before or after it has successfully bounced, the server wins the point, with the exception of the receiver’s foot, torso, leg or head in circumstances of a proper return.
-If it were so, but after the ball had touched the net, strip, wire or fasteners, then it will a Server Turn.
+12.1 If after the ball served touches the receiver or its partner in their arms and/or hands before or after it has successfully bounced, the server wins the point, with the exception of the receiver’s foot, torso, leg or head in circumstances of a proper return.
+If the same thing happens, but after the ball has touched the net, band, cable or fastenings, then it will be a Let.

 12.2 On the other hand, if the ball touches the server’s partner, the service is considered as fault.